 What strong QC looks like for B12 gummies

 For well-controlled production, quality checks are built into the run and tied to what actually drives variability.
+No shortcuts.

 - In-process controls: temperature and cook endpoints, pH, solids (often tracked via brix), viscosity trends, deposit weight checks at defined intervals